nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

+### Adding a transaction to a client

+1. Adding a transaction while all clients are being shown.

+    1. Prerequisites: List all clients using the `list` command.
+Multiple clients in the list.

+    2. Test case: `addt 1 d/buy new equipment amt/-1000 o/ABC Motor Group dt/2024-11-17`<br>
+       Expected: Transaction is added to first client.
+Details of transaction and the client transaction was added to shown in status message.

+    3. Test case: `addt 0 d/buy new equipment amt/-1000 o/ABC Motor Group dt/2024-11-17`<br>
+       Expected: UI still shows the full client list.
+Error details shown in the status message.
+Status bar remains the same.

+    4. Other incorrect addt commands to try: `addt`, `addt x ...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+2. Adding a transaction in transactions view.

+    1. Prerequisites: List transactions for a client using the `listt INDEX` command.

+    2. Test case: `addt 1 d/buy new equipment amt/-1000 o/ABC Motor Group dt/2024-11-17`<br>
+       Expected: UI still shows the transactions list.
+Error details shown in the status message.
+Status bar remains the same.

 ### Listing transactions for a client

 1. Listing transactions while all clients are being shown.